Particular/docs.particular.net/transports/sqs/configuration-options.md

 ### Key prefix

-**Optional**

-**Default**: Empty
+**Mandatory**

 This is the path within the specified S3 bucket to store large messages.
-If this option is specified but the name of the bucket is not, an exception is thrown.

 ### S3 Client